Zeyu-Li/Unreal-Tutorial/README.md

 Starting at the top right side is the World Outliner, this is like a layer panel in Photoshop or the scene manager in Blender.
 This is the area where all items in the scene can be selected and modified in the tab below.

 This tab is called **details** and does what it says.
 You can control the details of the item selected.
-For different items, theses details will be different, but a great majority will have the transform options.
+For different items, these details will be different, but a great majority will have the transform options.
 These transform options can move where the object is located in 3D space.
 In most cases however, the better way to manipulate where the object is located is with the 3D viewport.

 Of course with these panels/windows, you can move any of the windows to suit them to your needs.